 top of page

-In response to many questions I have received recently, I want to provide an informational update regarding housing development in town.
-As your Town Councilmember, I believe it is my duty to ensure you have as much information as possible at your disposal to understand and positively influence future developments in our community.
+In response to many questions I have received about the development process in Los Gatos, I have created an informational guide regarding housing development in town.
+As your Vice Mayor, I believe it is my duty to ensure you have as much information as possible at your disposal to understand and positively influence proposed developments in our community.
 As with all of my communications, this is my personal perspective and is neither legal guidance nor any official stance of the Los Gatos Town Council.

 Background:

-In the past six months or so, the Town of Los Gatos has received more than a dozen substantial development applications and pre-applications.
+In the past year or so, the Town of Los Gatos has received more than a dozen substantial development applications and pre-applications.
 While none of these applications are approved, they demonstrate the interest and intentions of what property owners and developers are hoping to build in Los Gatos.
-Without prejudging what the final applications will look like, I think some of these pre-applications are good, and others are not.
+Without prejudging what the final applications will look like, I think some of these proposals are good, and others are not.

-To contextualize the reality of the housing situation in Los Gatos, major changes to state law have significantly reduced the control cities have regarding proposed development.
-Laws like the Builder’s Remedy, SB 330, and Density Bonus allow developers to build above and beyond what a town like Los Gatos would usually allow.
-These tools greatly reduce the Town of Los Gatos’ ability to shape the design and architecture of these developments.
-It is important to understand that when there is an agreement between a property owner and a developer to redevelop a site, the site is almost surely going to be redeveloped in some form.
+To contextualize the reality of the housing situation in Los Gatos, it is critical to understand that state legislators have made substantial recent changes to state housing law.
+These changes significantly reduce the local control cities have regarding proposed developments.
+Laws like the Builder’s Remedy, SB 330, and Density Bonus allow developers to build above and beyond what the development standards of a town like Los Gatos would usually allow.
+When developers invoke these laws in their proposals, they greatly reduce the Town of Los Gatos’ ability to shape the design, size, and architecture of these developments.
+It is important to recognize that in this new development environment when there is an agreement between a property owner and a developer to redevelop a site, the site is almost surely going to be redeveloped in some form.

 The Town’s Role in the Development Process: